chadgeary/cloudblock/oci/README.md

 terraform init
 terraform apply -var-file="oci.tfvars"

+# If permissions errors appear, fix with the below command and re-run the terraform apply.
+sudo chown $USER oci.tfvars && chmod 600 oci.tfvars

 # Note the outputs from terraform after the apply completes

 # Wait for the virtual machine to become ready (Ansible will setup the services for us)